AnyChart/docs.anychart.com/Maps/Labels.md

 calloutRight = map.callout(1);
 ```

-After creating the elements it's necessary to fill in the arrays with regions' IDs that will be demonstrated in those callout elements through the {api:}items(){api} method.
+After creating the elements it's necessary to fill in the arrays with regions' IDs that will be demonstrated in those callout elements through the {api:anychart.core.ui.Callout#items}items(){api} method.

 ```
 // fill in the arrays